fitzgeraa12/CFGParser/README.md

 # Things to note
-* This project is written in Luau, although the code is executed indirectly through the proxy *main.c*.
+* The grammar portion of this project is written in Luau, although the code to launch the program is written in C. This is because Aidan and I were set on using Luau (for the fun of it), but Luau does not have very established I/O operations.
+For instance, it is impossible to read a file with Luau.
+However, Luau does accept command line arguments.
 * *main.c* forwards the file contents as arguments to the actual source code, because Luau has no file system support.
 * *main.c* utilizes a utility header, *dyn_string.h* (makes string building much simpler), which is completely made by us.